-Investigation of known/suspected multiple pituitary hormone disease
+• Investigation of known/suspected multiple pituitary hormone disease.

-• The GnRH test cannot be performed if the child has been primed with sex steroid to stimulate GH response
+• The GnRH test cannot be performed if the child has been primed with sex steroid to stimulate GH response.

-- Arginine may cause nausea and some irritation at the infusion site, although this is limited by the infusion over a 30 minute time period. - Arginine may also rarely cause anaphylaxis - In children with suspected hypopituitarism prolonged fasting may induce hypoglycaemia.
+- Arginine may cause nausea and some irritation at the infusion site, although this is limited by the infusion over a 15-minute time period. - Arginine may also rarely cause anaphylaxis. - In children with suspected hypopituitarism prolonged fasting may induce hypoglycaemia.
 Blood glucose should be checked by POCT in these patients whenever a sample is taken. - TRH administration can give patients the desire to urinate.
-It is therefore advisable to ask older children to empty their bladder before commencing the test.
+It is therefore advisable to ask older children to empty their bladder before commencing the test. - Asthmatic patients should be carefully monitored throughout the test. - Order the TRH (protirelin) from pharmacy at least 24 hours in advance.